 Alfred KUBIN was born in Leitmeritz in Bohemia in 1877.
 He spent his childhood in Salzburg and Zell am See.
-Attended the arts and crafts school in Salzburg.
-This is followed by an apprenticeship as a photographer in Klagenfurt.
-Dropping out of studies and self-taught training.
-From 1899 studied painting and graphics at the art academy in Munich.
-1906, after his marriage to Hedwig Gründler, he moved to Zwickledt near Wernstein am Inn.
-He travels to Bohemia, the Balkans, southern France, Italy, Prague, Berlin, Munich, Zurich and Paris, where he meets artist colleagues and friends.
-Illustrations from world literature form the focus of his graphic and graphic work.
-In 1909 Kubin wrote his only novel “The Other Side”.
-In 1959 Kubin died in Zwickledt at the age of 82.
-1949 – first exhibition in the Welz gallery.
+He later attended the School of Applied Arts in Salzburg.
+This was followed by an apprenticeship as a photographer in Klagenfurt, after which he broke off his studies and continued his education as a self-taught artist.
+From 1899, Kubin studied painting and graphic art at the Academy of Fine Arts in Munich.
+In 1906, after his marriage to Hedwig Gründler, he moved to Zwickledt near Wernstein am Inn.
+Numerous trips took him to Bohemia, the Balkans, southern France, Italy, Prague, Berlin, Munich, Zurich and Paris, where he met fellow artists and friends.
+Illustrations of world literature formed the focus of his graphic and drawing work.
+In 1909, Kubin wrote his only novel, “The Other Side”.
+Kubin died in Zwickledt in 1959 at the age of 82.
+1934 — first exhibition at the Welz Gallery.

 Alfred KUBIN was born in Leitmeritz in Bohemia in 1877.
 He spent his childhood in Salzburg and Zell am See.
-Attended the arts and crafts school in Salzburg.
-This is followed by an apprenticeship as a photographer in Klagenfurt.
-Dropping out of studies and self-taught training.
-From 1899 studied painting and graphics at the art academy in Munich.
-1906, after his marriage to Hedwig Gründler, he moved to Zwickledt near Wernstein am Inn.
-He travels to Bohemia, the Balkans, southern France, Italy, Prague, Berlin, Munich, Zurich and Paris, where he meets artist colleagues and friends.
-Illustrations from world literature form the focus of his graphic and graphic work.
-In 1909 Kubin wrote his only novel “The Other Side”.
-In 1959 Kubin died in Zwickledt at the age of 82.
-1949 – first exhibition in the Welz gallery.
+He later attended the School of Applied Arts in Salzburg.
+This was followed by an apprenticeship as a photographer in Klagenfurt, after which he broke off his studies and continued his education as a self-taught artist.
+From 1899, Kubin studied painting and graphic art at the Academy of Fine Arts in Munich.
+In 1906, after his marriage to Hedwig Gründler, he moved to Zwickledt near Wernstein am Inn.
+Numerous trips took him to Bohemia, the Balkans, southern France, Italy, Prague, Berlin, Munich, Zurich and Paris, where he met fellow artists and friends.
+Illustrations of world literature formed the focus of his graphic and drawing work.
+In 1909, Kubin wrote his only novel, “The Other Side”.
+Kubin died in Zwickledt in 1959 at the age of 82.
+1934 — first exhibition at the Welz Gallery.

 ← back to archive list